 Jigsaw blades can either be T-shank or U-shank and usually cannot be used interchangeably.
 However, some jigsaws support both types of blades, and they are interchangeable.
-Most old jigsaws only support U-shank blades.
+I remember my old jigsaw, which strictly took U-shank blades.
 It was a beast of a tool but had its limitations.

 I did discover that there are jigsaws out there designed to be more accommodating.
 If you use an interchangeable jigsaw, you can use a T-shank blade in a U-shank jigsaw.
 These jigsaws are easier to use and require no tools to fasten the blades.
 They support T-shank blades, U-shank blades, and U-shank blades with a hole.

 It’s crucial to understand that jigsaw blades are not interchangeable, and the type and composition of the blade are determined by the specific task and intended use.